-Why your own Holiday traditions as a couple are important
+Why your Holiday traditions as a couple are important

 Thanksgiving and Christmas are the two major Holidays for couples and new relationships where it may seem like you’re stepping on one another’s toes.
 Whether you celebrate the Holidays or not, it’s important to consider your own Holiday traditions, together, as a couple.

-As a married woman, my family has now doubled (which is a blessing, no doubt), but as far as having to share the Holidays with two families as well as devote to the one my husband and I are now – it can still be stressful.
+As a married woman, my family has now doubled, but as far as having to share the Holidays with two families as well as devote to the one my husband and I are now – it can still be stressful.
+Some years I just want to forgo celebrating them at all.

 That said, this is the perfect message for couples who may be struggling with sharing or splitting the Holidays.
+Or when one spouse seems to dominate the Holiday festivities year after year.
 Unfortunately this is way more common than anticipated.

-Now just shy of 10 years married, I have a better understanding of the meaning behind Holiday expectations, boundaries, and the important of prioritizing the traditions between my husband and I (our little family).
+Now just shy of 10 years married, I have a better understanding of the meaning behind Holiday expectations, boundaries, and the importance of prioritizing the traditions between my husband and I (our individual family unit).

 Why your own Holiday traditions as a couple are important | Now just shy of 10 years married, I have a better understanding of the meaning behind Holiday expectations, and learning that my husband has his very own (which are also important).
 It is critical to that your individual traditions be discussed, respected and even prioritized.
 At the same time each partner should be open to creating traditions that work for both of you, as a couple.

-Why your own Holiday traditions as a couple are important
+Why your Holiday traditions as a couple are important

 Holiday stress can strain any relationship